axelvaldez/radical-companies/_posts/Blog/2022-05-04-radical-companies-for-the-impatient.markdown

    </li>
    <li>Alternatively, co-owners might get one <span style="font-size:smaller; ">RAD</SPAN>s per day.
 They could then allocate fractions of this one <span style="font-size:smaller; ">RAD</SPAN>.
 One tenth to Adrian, 0.01 to Jose, and 0.001 to me.
    </li>
    <li>We may have Distribution events once a month, where everybody participates.
-Alternatively, you may do your allocations daily and I may do them once a month.
+Alternatively, you may do your allocations daily and somebody else may do them once a month.
 Or maybe you start daily and then skip a few days before you allocate again.
    </li>
    <li>Your unallocated <span style="font-size:smaller; ">RAD</SPAN>s may disappear every day or they may accumulate for a month or a year.
    </li>